 All students are responsible for preparing their class schedule each semester and for seeking academic advisement.
-The College of Fine Arts Advisement Office now includes a full-time Music Advisor devoted to all music undergraduates, Rachel Perovich (rperovich@unm.edu).
-Ms. Perovich is the person with whom all undergraduates should be doing long-range planning.
-It is recommended that you meet with her each semester so that a degree check can be done.
+It is recommended that you meet with advisement each semester so that a degree check can be done.
 Failure to seek advisement may prolong your studies and delay your graduation from the program in a timely manner.
-The Fine Arts Advisement Office is located in Room 1102 of the Center for the Arts.
-The main office number is 277-4817.
+The Fine Arts Advisement Office is located in Room 1100 of the Center for the Arts.
+The main office number is 505-277-4817.
+You can contact advisement via email at finearts@unm.edu.